-Gold Aura, formerly Croydon Gold Pty Ltd, has held gold tenements in the Croydon area of north Queensland since 1994.
-In July 2002 Croydon changed its name to Gold Aura and acquired Union Mining (PNG) Ltd, a 150,000 tpa carbon in pulp plant and various gold tenements in the Georgetown area, 150km east of Croydon.
-Union Mining (PNG) Ltd has approximately a 61% interest in the Fergusson Gold Project.
+Gold Aura, formerly Croydon Gold Pty Ltd, has held gold tenements in the Croydon Area of North Queensland since 1994.
+In July 2002 Croydon changed its name to Gold Aura and acquired Union Mining (PNG) Limited, a 150,000 tpa carbon in pulp plant and various gold tenements in the Georgetown area, 150 km east of Croydon.
+Union Mining (PNG) Limited has approximately 61% interest in the Fergusson Gold Project.

-Gold Aura completed an initial public offering raising \$2.1 million and listed on the Australian Stock Exchange in November 2002.
+Gold Aura completed an Initial Public Offering raising \$2.1 million and listed on the Australian Stock Exchange in November 2002.

-During the year Gold Aura focused its exploration on the Fergusson Island Project in south eastern Papua New Guinea.
+During the year Gold Aura focussed its exploration on the Fergusson Island Project located in South Eastern Papua New Guinea.
 In early 2003, Gold Aura completed an 850 metre, four hole diamond drilling program down dip of the Gameta gold resource on Fergusson Island.
 The program extended the potential of the deposit at least 200-400 metres down dip.
-A review of the program has suggested the best target for potential development is to focus on evaluating high-grade gold intersections.
-Gold Aura is seeking a joint-venture partner to further expand this project.
+A review of the program has suggested that the best target for potential development is to focus on evaluating high grade gold intersections.
+Gold Aura is seeking a joint venture partner to further expand this project.

-Gold Aura is currently reviewing its Croydon Gold Project in north Queensland and several targets have been identified for drilling and trenching.
-The company has also conducted investigations on several potential gold projects.
+Gold Aura is currently reviewing its Croydon Gold Project in North Queensland and a number of targets have been identified for drilling and trenching.
+The company has also carried out investigations on a number of potential gold projects.